appliedcategorytheory/act2019_adjoint-school/organizer-files/act2019s_daniels-notes-for-2020.md

 ## My personal observations

+* Do the group photo at the beginning of the in-person week.
+People leave midway thorugh the week.
+Maybe have it just after the very first orientation meeting to get it ot of the way.

 * No more than 5 groups.
 6 was definitely too many.

 * Ensure diversity wrt gender, ethnicity, sexual